 If you have any questions, please don’t hesitate to contact International Scholarship and Tuition Services, Inc. (ISTS) at email@example.com or call 1-855-670-4787.

 National Heritage Academies Announces 2017 College Bound Scholarship Winners!

 we have awarded the 2017 NHA CollegeBound Scholarships to our four winners.

 Each of the winners received a one-time $5,000 college scholarship.

 Each student was required to pick from three topics to write a 250-500 word essay about their school’s Moral Focus curriculum.
 An independent professional selection group picked the winners based on their essay submission, academics, and community service.

 Essay topics available included explaining how a community service project allowed the student to apply morals in service to others, describing a situation in which a moral focus virtue helped guide their decision-making process, or from personal experience, explain the impact new technology and science are having on morality.

-All four students and their families were surprised and honored at school assemblies over the past week.
-Attached you will find photos of the four winners at their celebration assemblies.
+All six students and their families were surprised and honored at school assemblies over the past week.
+Attached you will find photos of the six winners at their celebration assemblies.

 This year’s winners include: